Dec 15, 2020 | Conversational Booking | Reading Time: 12 minutes

 It is vital that your hotel keeps track of service statistics at the reservation center.
 In the case of Asksuite, we have the numbers and percentages of each customer, which give us a complete view of the online service demand in the hotel industry.
 What we note most prominently is the volume of customer service outside business hours, which today accounts for almost 60% of the total.

-This number varies from hotel to hotel, but in most cases, this is the harsh reality.
+This number varies from hotel to hotel, but in most cases, this is a harsh reality.
 Another thing that we observe is the weekend demand, which is equivalent to 24% of the total.
 In addition, the number of visits on Sunday is equal, if not greater, than on Friday.

 So, it is important that your hotel has ways to meet this demand, which is relevant even on weekends.
 Tip: Add the cell phone number and the WhatsApp logo on the hotel’s homepage.
 Remember to always make your hotel’s hours of operation clear to the user.